brianloveswords/bjb.dev/src/pages/draft/arc-is-really-nice.md

 - i remember when I first switched from internet explorer to mozilla (before firefox!)
 - this is giving me similar vibes. actually new user experiences in browsing!
 - easel is incredible
+- split view is such a no-brainer and invaluable
+- tons of nice little UI touches
+- it feels personal
+- a little buggy